-In January, Gary Lineker, the BBC’s highest-paid star, questioned the future of the £157.50 annual licence fee, describing it as the broadcaster’s “fundamental problem”.
-He also suggested that the compulsory fee should be made voluntary.
+Match of the Day host Gary Lineker, the BBC’s highest-paid star, has also questioned the future of the annual licence fee and called for it to be made voluntary.

-The BBC, as a result of its licence-payer-funded financial structure, has no need for third-party commercial advertising to generate revenue, and thus has remained advert-free since its inception.
+The BBC has no need for third-party commercial advertising to generate revenue and has remained advert-free since its inception.
 This is perhaps the most commonly cited benefit of the TV licence.

-In 2016, BBC director-general Tony Hall made a pledge that the BBC “will never run adverts” in the UK as it would “harm the country’s broader broadcasting and news ecosystem”.
+In 2016, then director-general Tony Hall made a pledge that the BBC “will never run adverts” in the UK as it would “harm the country’s broader broadcasting and news ecosystem”.

 “We have a good ecology in this country, ITV and Channel 4 are doing public service broadcasting but funded by ads, and Sky has subscribers.
 That kind of works and I don’t think it is for us to get into the advertising market,” he said.

-The Guardian published an editorial in 2018 that called the current era of BBC television a “bonanza time for audiences” in which there has never been “so much high-quality material available to watch, whenever we like”.
+An editorial in The Guardian in 2018 argued that thanks to the BBC, “this is a bonanza time for audiences” and that there had never been “so much high-quality material available to watch, whenever we like”.

-However, the piece adds that our “voracious appetite for content” should not “blind us to the preciousness of the BBC”, which has “taken artistic risks to create brilliant, radical and innovative work that would be in the interests of no profit-driven private company”.
+Our “voracious appetite for content” should not “blind us to the preciousness of the BBC”, which has “taken artistic risks to create brilliant, radical and innovative work that would be in the interests of no profit-driven private company”, the paper said.

-During a debate on the licence fee in Parliament last year, the Conservative MP for Solihull, Julian Knight, said that “when one travels around the world and sees other TV, radio and media offerings, one sees that the BBC is absolutely first-class”.
+A string of high-profile figures have also praised the broadcaster over the years.
+During a 2019 debate in Parliament on the licence fee, Tory MP Julian Knight said that “when one travels around the world and sees other TV, radio and media offerings, one sees that the BBC is absolutely first-class”.

-Furthermore, the licence fee also allows the broadcaster to “remain independent and distanced from government initiatives, campaigners, charities and their agendas, no matter how apparently worthy the cause or how much their message appears to be accepted or uncontroversial”, the BBC guidelines state.
+The licence fee allows the broadcaster to “remain independent and distanced from government initiatives, campaigners, charities and their agendas, no matter how apparently worthy the cause or how much their message appears to be accepted or uncontroversial”, BBC guidelines state.

 Informing the public